The Nest

 • 1.625% of the sale price (if values are above $500,000)

-Unfortunately, New York State also has a transfer tax and charges an additional 0.40% transfer tax on the purchase price.
+Unfortunately, New York State also imposes a transfer tax, charging an additional 0.40% on the purchase price.

 3. Real Estate lawyer

-real estate attorney in new yorkMost real estate attorney fees will range from $2,000 to $4,000 for real estate transactions.
-Real estate attorneys in NYC typically charge you a flat fee upon closing the deal.
+real estate attorney in new yorkMost real estate attorney fees for real estate transactions typically range from $2,000 to $4,000.
+Real estate attorneys in NYC usually charge you a flat fee upon closing the deal.

 4. Move Out Deposit & Fees – $1,000 to $2,000

 packages moving into a coop in new york cityThe specific amount varies by building.
-However, a general rule of thumb is to budget around $1,000 for a refundable move-out deposit and another $1,000 in potential non-refundable move-out and closing-related fees levied by your condo or co-op.
+However, a general rule of thumb is to budget around $1,000 for a refundable move-out deposit and an additional $1,000 for potential non-refundable move-out and closing-related fees that your condo or co-op may levy.

 5. More and more fees – $1,000 to $2,000